 A biopsy is a procedure to remove a tissue sample.
 In a fine needle biopsy (FNB), fluid and cells are removed with a thin, hollow needle.

-FNB is used to study organ or tumor tissue.
+FNB is used to look at the tissue of an organ or tumor.
 The sample may show unusual cells, disease, infection, or inflammation.

-Just before the test, you may be asked to drink a contrast material.
-This drink will make images clearer on x-rays or CT scans.
+You may be asked to drink contrast material.
+This will make images clearer.

 Family Doctor—American Academy of Family Physicians